On speaking

 Want to learn from me?

-I'm running some technical workshops over at Prelude.
+I'm running some technical workshops and mentorship over at Prelude.
 These are damn fine learning experiences.

 Also, if you know someone who would benefit it would be very helpful if you shared a link and a kind word.